seakintruth/r-podcastindex-org-example/README.md

   ```

 # How to run
  - If run interactively the script prompts you for the search terms, `api_key` and `api_secret` with your api and key values provided by https://api.podcastindex.org.
-This script stores your keys in user environment variables for convinience, do change to a file method for a production [shiny app.](https://shiny.rstudio.com/gallery/)

  - If run from the command line: first argument is all the search terms seperated by spaces, second argument must be the key.R filepath
     ```bash
     $ R podcasting-index.R "no agenda wayback", "\path\to\file\key.r"
     ```

+ This is just an example script for API interactivity, for implementation ideas see: [shiny app.](https://shiny.rstudio.com/gallery/)